CATL: 2011–2021

-Since 2022
+2022–present

-Battery storage solutions provided to a utility in Switzerland.
+Battery storage system installed at a utility in Switzerland.

 In the first half, CATL ranked first in the world with a market share of 34 percent, according to SNE research.
 CATL announced plans to establish a battery factory in Debrecen, Hungary.
 Their Yibin manufacturing plant was certified as the world's first zero-carbon battery factory.

 In July 2022, Ford announced buying batteries from CATL for use in the Ford Mustang Mach-E and Ford F-150 Lightning models, which subsequently raised concerns with the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party.
 In October, CATL expanded its deal with VinFast to provide a skateboard chassis and "enhance global footprint".

 On 12 August 2022, CATL announced its second European battery plant in Hungary.

 In 2023, CATL received the equivalent of US$790 million in state subsidies.
 The same year, CATL introduced its M3P battery, offering a 15% increase in energy density, reaching 210 Wh/kg.
-The battery replaces the iron in the lithium iron phosphate battery with a combination of magnesium, zinc, and aluminum.
+The battery replaces the iron in the lithium iron phosphate battery with a combination of magnesium, zinc, and aluminium.

 Later that year, the company announced its Shenxing LFP battery.
 The cathode of Shenxing LFP is fully nano-crystallized, which accelerates ion movement and the response to charging signals.
-The anode's second-generation fast ion ring technology increases intercalation channels and shortens intercalation distance.
+The anode's second-generation fast-ion ring technology increases the number of intercalation channels and shortens the intercalation distance.
 Its superconducting electrolyte formula reduces viscosity and improves conductivity.
 A new separator film reduces resistance.
-At room temperature, Shenxing can charge from 0 to 80% in 10 minutes and in just 30 minutes at -10 °C, maintains 0-100 kph performance at low temperatures.
+At room temperature, Shenxing can charge from 0 to 80% in 10 minutes and in just 30 minutes at -10 °C, maintaining 0-100 kph at low temperatures.
 Safety is enhanced by using a safe coating for the electrolyte and the separator.
-A real-time fault testing system allows safe and fast refueling.
-Ford announced a 2,500 worker battery plant in Marshall, Michigan using CATL technology.
+A real-time fault-testing system enables safe, fast refuelling.
+Ford announced a 2,500-worker battery plant in Marshall, Michigan using CATL technology.
 The facility would be a Ford subsidiary.
-Making the batteries domestically would enable Ford customers to access federal subsidies.
+Producing the batteries domestically would enable Ford customers to access federal subsidies.
 The project was paused after lawmakers questioned the tax subsidies.

-In November 2023, CATL and Stellantis announced that they are considering the possibility of a joint investment in the form of a joint venture with equivalent contributions.
+In November 2023, CATL and Stellantis announced that they are considering a joint investment in the form of a joint venture with equivalent contributions.